zalyoung/gitlab-handbook/content/job-families/security/security-engineer.md

 ### Security Architect

-Security Architecture is a highly technical team responsible for the assessment, mitigation and reduction of risks associated with the GitLab product and maintaining security strategy and solutions across the entire GitLab ecosystem.
+Security Architects are responsible for the assessment, reduction or mitigation of risks associated with the GitLab product and architecture.
+They maintains the security strategy and solutions across the entire GitLab ecosystem.

-This position reports to the VP of Product Security.
+Security Architects report to the VP of Product Security.
 Generally we would see this specialty to be filled at the Staff Security Engineer level and above.
-Staff+ engineers have a wide sphere of influence and responsibility at the individual contributor level and as such may be asked to focus on high impacting focus areas.
+These Security Engineers have a wide sphere of influence and responsibility at the Individual Contributor level and as such may be asked to focus on high impacting focus areas.

-Responsibilities:
+Responsibilities

+- Define key architectural patterns, practices, and standards and drive them across the organization.
+- Maintain a high level of Architecture fluency by documenting GitLab systems, environements, and flows.
+- Advocate, document, and define Security Architecture vision from a strategic perspective.
-- Get a better understanding of our security posture and a better grasp on priorities, by creating and maintaining a Product Risk Register (PRR).
+- Maintain a good understanding of our security posture and a better grasp on priorities with the Product Risk Register.
-- Make the PRR the cornerstone of Security Architecture, to derive metrics to drive decisions and define Key Performance Indicators (KPIs) for the Product Security department.
+- Derive metrics and dashboards from the Product Risk Register to drive decisions and define Key Performance Indicators (KPIs) for the Product Security department.
-- Define key architectural patterns, engineering practices and standards and drive them across the organization and
-- Work closely with other teams to develop and promote security architectures to protect the GitLab product.
-- Advocate, document and define security architecture vision from a strategic perspective, including internal and external platforms, tools, and systems.
 - Contribute to, interpret, and disseminate information security policies, standards, and promote awareness of these artifacts to technical component owners.
-- Ensure compliance to information security practices & standards to reduce the likelihood of breaches, audit findings, regulatory, and legal liabilities
+- Ensure compliance to information security practices & standards to reduce the likelihood of breaches, audit findings, regulatory, and legal liabilities.
 - Be a consultant for escalated security incidents where applicable.
+- Unification and optimization of processes between teams.

 Requirements

 - Ability to measure and quantify risk to adopt the right response.
-- Deep knowledge of GitLab internals and teams.
 - Understand the concept of architectural complexity.
 - Deep, experience-based, understanding of one or more of software/infrastructure/enterprise architectural best practices
 - Knowledge of AI concepts and threats.

-Security Architects can also be domain experts in specific areas like Cloud Security, Software Security, or even Enterprise Architecture.

-#### Security Architect (Enterprise)

-The Security Architect (Enterprise) is focused on creating a streamlined environment to achieve the business’ mission from a security perspective, in collaboration with the rest of the organization.

-Specialized Responsibilities (Enterprise)

-- Centralise security insights in the establishment of metrics, dashboards, and integration of operational processes supporting the PRR.
-- Build and maintain security value metrics that drive decision making at the C-Level.
-- Unification and optimization of processes between teams.
-- Create a stable, efficient, and cohesive ecosystem supported by Security Architecture to facilitate cross-departmental collaboration on security-related operations.

-Specialized Requirements (Enterprise)
+Nice to have

 - Ecosystem knowledge of security teams and cross-departmental processes.
 - Experience in working on high-impact operations involving multiple departments and divisions.